2022 FALL CELEBRATION DIGITAL NEWSLETTER

 Join a Small Group this fall.

-This fall, small groups will run for six weeks from the week of September 18th through the week of October 23.
-Groups will meet once per week, and Anna Martinez has put together wonderful curriculum on the theme of “Journey Inward to Journey Outward: A Path to Transformation.”
+This fall, small groups will run for five weeks from the week of September 17 through the week of October 15.
+Groups will meet once per week, and Anna Martinez has put together wonderful curriculum on the theme of “Journey Inward to Journey Outward: A Path to Transformation” and this fall collaboration with Pastor Sarah.
 Each week there will be Scripture readings, other texts, and prayer practices, along with discussion questions for the group to follow.

-If you want to be part of a small group, but you don’t see one that fits for you, contact Stacey Rudolph at s.rudolph@westwood.church or 952-767-5560.
+If you want to be part of a small group, and you don’t see one that fits for you, contact Pastor Sarah at s.scherchligt@westwood.church or 952-767-5560.

 Learn and connect with Westwood U